gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-29

-What’s really happening in Figure 7-29 is that the elements following the div are placed according to the location of the bottom of the div.
-As you can see, the end of the div is actually above the visual bottom of its child paragraph.
-The next element after the div is the appropriate distance from the bottom of the div.
+What’s really happening in Figure 7-29 is that the elements following the `div` are placed according to the location of the bottom of the `div`.
+As you can see, the end of the `div` is actually above the visual bottom of its child paragraph.
+The next element after the `div` is the appropriate distance from the bottom of the `div`.
 This is expected, given the rules we saw.

 Now let’s consider an example where the margins of a list item, an unordered list, and a paragraph are all collapsed.
 In this case, the unordered list and paragraph are assigned negative margins: